Unmesh-Kumar/rag_chatbot/README.md

 ### 4. Set Environment Variables

-Create a .env file in the root with your OpenAI key:
+Create an .env file in the root with your OpenAI key:

 ```bash
 OPENAI_API_KEY=your_openai_key_here